bhupendragurung/QuizReview/README.md

 # QuizReview
-It is a simple web application where programmer will practice  the interview question.
-Programmer will practice the question according to their interest.
-For example, if they want to practice .Net question, they will be able to practice particular question by choosing a category.
-The Questions will be divided in three part: Easy, Medium and Hard.
+It is a simple web application where the programmer will practice  the interview question.
+Users will be able to review, answer and receive feedback on questions from various topics and categories.

+# Features
+Simple User Registration and Login
+Allow users to view all the available questions and the collections of question Allow registered users to answer a question with text.

+# Requirements

+# Technical Specifications:
+Backend: .NET, WEB API
+DATABASE: PostgresSQL
+Frontend: Angular